blockisec/blockisec.github.io/content/posts/2023-09-04-damn-vulnerable-ticket-system.md

 You may also try to download the `.env` file (`filepath=.env`) from the web root.
 This file contains the database password.

+*This issue was reported here: [https://github.com/Peppermint-Lab/peppermint/issues/108](https://github.com/Peppermint-Lab/peppermint/issues/108). it should be noted, that even if the issue was closed, the issue was still reproducable in the latest docker image (date: 2023-09-04).*

 ## Unauthenticated Arbitrary File Upload and Path Traversal
 Any unauthenticated user can create new tickets.
 In the UI, this endpoint is only accessible after authentication.